How we understand sustainability

 - Then yarn is baled, dyed and knitted into polyester fabric.

 The process of making recycled polyester out of PET requires 33-53% less energy than producing normal polyester.
 Using recycled polyester reduces our dependance on the fossil fuel and keeps PET bottles out of landfills and oceans.
 In addition, products made of recycled polyester can be recycled over and over again without degradation in quality, which could lead to closed loop production process.

 Now, while recycled polyester has the same drawbacks as normal polyester – being an artificial fabric, we combine it with organic cotton in order to combine the best features of both fabrics.

-recycled polyester is more durable fabric and requires less special treatment than its counterpart cotton, therefore cotton & recycled polyester blend means longer garment lifetime – you can wear it more often and wash more often without reducing its durability.
+Recycled polyester is more durable fabric and requires less special treatment than its counterpart cotton, therefore cotton & recycled polyester blend means longer garment lifetime – you can wear it more often and wash more often without reducing its quality.

 THE SUPER WOODEN FIBER